Pamela B. Davis, MD, PhD

 A renowned physician and medical researcher, Pamela B. Davis, MD, PhD, became dean of the School of Medicine in 2007 after serving as interim dean during the previous year.
 In addition, she is senior vice president for medical affairs at Case Western Reserve University and holds the Arline H. and Curtis F. Garvin Research Professorship.
 A professor of pediatrics, physiology and biophysics and professor of molecular biology and microbiology at the university, she previously served as chief of the pediatric pulmonary division at Rainbow Babies and Childrens' Hospital and as director of the Willard A. Bernbaum Cystic Fibrosis Research Center at Case Western Reserve University.

 As dean of one of the top medical schools in the nation, Dean Davis is committed to excellence in medical education, biomedical research and clinical care.
-The school has as its primary affiliate University Hospitals Case Medical Center and has formal relationships with the Cleveland Clinic, Louis Stokes VA Medical Center and MetroHealth Medical Center, the region’s leading public hospital.
+The school is affiliated with the Cleveland Clinic, University Hospitals, Louis Stokes VA Medical Center and MetroHealth Medical Center, the region’s leading public hospital.

 With these and other respected collaborating institutions, Dean Davis is working to improve the school's national and international stature as a research-intensive medical school.
 Her three main goals are (1) excellence in medical education, based on the innovative Western Reserve2 curriculum and the curriculum of the Cleveland Clinic Lerner College of Medicine, a track within the school’s education program; (2) advancing discoveries from our laboratories to the patients; and (3) improving the health of our community.

 In 2014, Dean Davis, a prolific researcher whose work focuses largely on cystic fibrosis, was proud to be inducted into the Institute of Medicine of the National Academies and, recently, she was elected as the 2015 Chair of the Medical Sciences Section of the American Association for the Advancement of Science.
 Dean Davis has continued her more than thirty years of continuous funding from the National Institutes of Health as the principal investigator for the school’s $64.6 million Clinical and Translational Science Award (CTSA) program, which was continued for a second five-year period in 2012.